richard-d-lee/jesus-chatbot/QUICK_COPY_PASTE_TEMPLATE.md

 The platform includes conversation history features allowing users to save and revisit their spiritual discussions.
 Optional user authentication enables conversation persistence across devices.
 The interface is fully mobile-responsive, ensuring a seamless experience on all screen sizes.

-Whether seeking spiritual guidance, exploring biblical teachings, or simply wanting to reflect on faith in a modern context, Jesus Chatbot offers an accessible and free way to engage with Christian spirituality through AI technology.
+Whether seeking spiritual guidance, exploring biblical teachings, or simply wanting to reflect on faith in a modern context, Jesus Express offers an accessible and free way to engage with Christian spirituality through AI technology.
 ```

 **Shorter version (100 words) if needed:**
 ```
-Jesus Chatbot is a free spiritual AI companion offering conversations with six distinct Jesus representations: Traditional Western, Historical Middle Eastern, African Diaspora, Mormon, AI, and Current Jesus.
+Jesus Express is a free spiritual AI companion offering conversations with six distinct Jesus representations: Traditional Western, Historical Middle Eastern, African Diaspora, Mormon, AI, and Current Jesus.
 Features Scripture Mode with KJV, NIV, ESV, and NRSV Bible verses, conversation saving, and mobile-responsive design.
 Perfect for spiritual guidance, biblical exploration, and faith questions.
 Completely free with no ads or hidden fees.
 ```

 ---